In North Carolina, an appeal from a family law court order goes straight to the North Carolina Court of Appeals for review.

 In other words, the appellate court must determine the following:

-- Were the findings of fact made by the trial court were supported by competent evidence introduced at trial, and
+- Were the findings of fact made by the trial court supported by competent evidence introduced at trial, and

 - Whether the findings of fact found by the trial judge support the conclusions of law made by the judge.